-- When you call the XCharge help desk the first time, choose Install in the Touch Tone menu (not Tech Support).
+- When calling the XCharge help desk the first time, choose Install in the Touch Tone menu (not Tech Support).

 - Install XCharge as a Windows Service to prevent accidental shutdown of the XCharge program and/or server.

-- If capturing signatures, they will be stored on the workstation in your office that acts as the XCharge server.
-Make sure you have a backup plan.
+- If capturing signatures, they will be stored on the workstation in the office that acts as the XCharge server.
+Make sure there is a backup plan.

-- Install the XCharge server on your central server; it does not need to be connected to a terminal.
+- Install the XCharge server on the central server; it does not need to be connected to a terminal.
 XCharge may want to set it up on a workstation connected to a terminal, but do not do this.
-This way you can organize your backups to save signatures along with other data on the central server.
+This way backups can be organized to save signatures along with other data on the central server.